 Who pays for mediation?

 Court rules require the equal division of these fees unless otherwise agreed upon.
 Some parties agree to equally divide the costs.
-Others have one party pay the costs or divide the cost based on the percentage of income.
+Others have one party pay the costs or divide the costs based on the percentage of income.

 Division of the costs is something that is determined at the initial consultation.

-It is preferred that each party pay one half of the mediation fees so that each side is equally invested in reaching a compromise.
+It is preferred that each party pay one-half of the mediation fees so that each side is equally invested in reaching a compromise.

 Can a Mediator provide legal advice?

-Mediators can give you information about state laws and local court procedures, but cannot give legal advice.
 Mediators do not interpret statutes or advise about or recommend any specific legal action that would benefit either party over the other.

 What happens if we do not settle in mediation?